matthras/tsp-art-python/README.md

 Download the repository by clicking the green 'Clone or Download' button, and select 'Download ZIP' and unzip to the folder of your choice.
 Alternatively if you have Git installed, `git clone https://github.com/matthras/tsp-art-python` into the folder of your choice.

-Install the required Python libraries by typing into the console: `pip install -r requirements.txt`
+Install the required Python libraries by typing into the console: `pip install -r requirements.txt`. (if you know how to setup a Python environment feel free to do that first)

 ## 1. Image Preprocessing